top of page

 HARNESSING SUSTAINABILITY WITH THE INTEGRATION COEFFICIENT IC

 Thus, on average, a European would need 4.5 hga, while a North American would need 6.6 hga and an African 2.7.
 But more important is the average by region.
+And even more important is balancing our ecological impact, all altogether.

 Each region contributes “to environmental deterioration” in different ways: the pronounced growth of the ecological footprint in China responds mainly to carbon dioxide emissions and the ecological footprint of farmland.
 Brazil has one of the largest biocapacity reserves in the world, however, it has decreased steadily in recent decades, while the demand for raw materials at the national and international level has increased.
-Russia ecological footprint has decreased as the result of partial de-industrialization derived from the dissolution of the USSR and the decrease in the use of coal.
+Russia's ecological footprint has decreased as a result of partial de-industrialization derived from the dissolution of the USSR and the decrease in the use of coal.
 Despite this, Russia's per capita ecological footprint remains considerably higher than the world's average per capita biocapacity.

 By 2023, the Global Footprint Network estimated humanity's ecological footprint on 1.71 planet Earths, indicating that humanity's demands were 1.71 times more than what was renewing the planet's ecosystems.